HortiBot: An Adaptive Multi-Arm System for Robotic Horticulture of Sweet Peppers: Results

 \subsection{Harvesting Trials Results}

-We evaluated the full system pipeline by analysing the execution time (recorded automatically) and the success rate (recorded manually) for each phase.\footnote{ \url{https://www.ais.uni-bonn.de/videos/IROS_2024_Lenz/}} The overall success rate for the entire harvesting cycle is 83.33\% with 20 out of a total of 24 fruits harvested successfully, as can been seen in \tabref{tab:exp_success}.
+We evaluated the full system pipeline by analyzing the execution time (recorded automatically) and the success rate (recorded manually) for each phase.\footnote{ \url{https://www.ais.uni-bonn.de/videos/IROS_2024_Lenz/}} The overall success rate for the entire harvesting cycle is 83.33\% with 20 out of a total of 24 fruits harvested successfully, as can been seen in \tabref{tab:exp_success}.
 HortiBot was able to successfully grasp all fruits without using any expensive grasp detection approach.
 The flexible pneumatic gripper perfectly adapted to the fruit shape.
 This validates our approach to use shape completion based grasp pose estimation with force sensing enabled compliant grasping.
 The cutting phase had a lower success rate of 87.5\% with 21 out of 24 peduncles cut.
 The three failures were due to peduncle localization errors with depth registration issues.
+While peduncle detection in the RGB image was successful in all the cases, the depth rendering was poor due to the thin structures.
 While transporting the fruit, we had one failure in trial 4 due to an imperfect grasp resulting in the fruit slipping out of the gripper.

 \pgfplotstableread[row sep=\\,col sep=&]{ state & mean & se \\ Mapping &11.98 & 0.19 \\ Approach & 3.54 & 0.28 \\ Grasp &4.76 & 0.11\\ Cut & 10.95 & 0.17\\ Place & 4.7 & 0.08\\ }\mydata

 The execution time for harvesting is another key factor for determining the performance of the system.
 The overall mean time needed for each trial was 1\,min 48\,s, thus leading to an average time of 26.95\,s per fruit including the failure cases.
 As can been seen in \figref{fig:exp_times}, the initial mapping needed 11.98\,s on an average for a total of 5 poses with all the fruits successfully detected in all the trials.
 Using \textit{PMP}, the approach phase required an average of only 3.54\,s per fruit for the \textit{Grasper} and the \textit{Cutter} to reach their respective pre-grasp and pre-cut poses.
 The grasp phase required 4.76\,s per fruit including opening and closing the gripper, and pre-grasp to grasp pose \textit{OTG} motion.
 However, it was the peduncle cutting that required the longest time with each fruit needing around 10.95\,s.
 This was due to the noisy peduncle localization update which caused the \textit{OTG} cut motion to continue refining the cut pose until it found a stable pose.
 The transport of fruits was relatively fast with the place phase needing only 4.7\,s per fruit.